-Upon power up, the controller will go through a system self test which will check for the presence of utility voltage on the DC circuits.
+Upon power up, this controller will go through a system self test which will check for the presence of utility voltage on the DC circuits.
 This is done to prevent damage if the installer mistakenly connects AC utility power sense wires into the DC terminal block.
-If utility voltage is detected, the controller will display a warning message, indicating a mis-wire, and lock out the generator, preventing damage to the controller.
+If utility voltage is detected, the controller will display a warning message and lock out the generator, preventing damage to the controller.
 Power to the controller must be removed to clear this warning.